 What Steps Can I Take to Protect My Business?

-BBB is one of many organizations to provide a checklist of actions to take against common scams.
-While most of the lists aren’t geared towards business owners, many of the habits suggested perform double-duty in both your professional and personal life.
-Anderson Technologies has a few tips for applying that knowledge specifically to your financial livelihood:
+Bolstering the human side of your cyber security strategy is your business’s best shot at breach prevention.
+BBB is one of many organizations to provide a checklist of ways to educate yourself against common scams.
+While most of the lists aren’t geared towards business owners, many of the habits suggested can perform double-duty in both your professional and personal life.
+Anderson Technologies has a few tips for applying that knowledge specifically to your business networks:

 - Keep an open dialogue with your employees and vendors about cyber security practices.
-Educating employees—Anderson Technologies has covered employee cyber security education in the past and takes it very seriously—protects their well-being as well as your business’s.
+Educating employees protects their well-being as well as your business’s.
+Anderson Technologies has covered employee cyber security education in the past and takes it very seriously.

 - Be wary of email attachments.
 If you didn’t request it, you probably shouldn’t open it.